json-api/json-api/implementations/index.md

 * [jsonapi](https://github.com/google/jsonapi) serializes and deserializes jsonapi formatted payloads using struct tags to annotate the structs that you already have in your Golang project.
 [Godoc](http://godoc.org/github.com/google/jsonapi)
 * [go-json-spec-handler](https://github.com/derekdowling/go-json-spec-handler) drop-in library for handling requests and sending responses in an existing API.
 * [jsh-api](https://github.com/derekdowling/go-json-spec-handler/tree/master/jsh-api) deals with the dirty work of building JSON:API resource endpoints.
 Built on top of [jsh](https://github.com/derekdowling/go-json-spec-handler)
+* [mfcochauxlaberge/jsonapi](https://github.com/mfcochauxlaberge/jsonapi) offers a large set of tools to build a JSON:API compliant service.

 ### <a href="#server-libraries-net" id="server-libraries-net" class="headerlink"></a> .NET